 Help them through the verification process:

 According to the National College Access Network, in a typical year, 56 percent of students who are eligible for income-based federal Pell Grants get flagged for verification.
-On an average, 1 out of 3 FAFSA applications are selected for verification every year.
+On average, 1 out of 3 FAFSA applications is selected for verification every year.

 The verification process can be the most difficult for your students who need the aid most.
 This group includes first-generation students, who don’t have prior family experience applying to college, as well as those from lower-income groups.
 Pay special attention to these students.
 Craft a proper strategy to guide them through the verification process or outsource financial aid services adept at crafting such campaigns.